 If you’ve ever wanted to eat churros for breakfast, prepare yourself because all your dreams are about to come true.
 This recipe for churro french toast is one near and dear to my heart and also one of my favorite dishes from my childhood.

-In the town where I grew up just outside of Chicago, there was a restaurant we often went for breakfast or brunch, and churro french toast was my favorite thing on the menu.
+In the town where I grew up, there was a restaurant we often went for breakfast or brunch, and churro french toast was my favorite thing on the menu.
 To this day, when I go home for a visit, I still order this dish.

 I like to serve this dish with sliced fruit and when I make it at home, I usually prefer to forgo the caramel sauce or syrup because it’s sweet and decadent enough without any syrup for me.
 A child-size serving is two sticks; three for adults.
 I can’t be held responsible if your family never wants to eat anything else for Sunday breakfast again!

 A couple of notes on ingredients:

 - To make your own cinnamon sugar easily, just measure out the amount of sugar called for in the recipe (I like Zulka brand Mexican cane sugar) and add ground cinnamon a half-teaspoon at a time, to taste, until you reach your desired ratio.

 - I always use challah (egg bread) for making churro French toast, as it’s what was used in the original restaurant recipe and has the closest taste and texture to the inside of a churro.
 You can also try using brioche, which has a similar texture, but is less dense.

 - I use safflower oil for frying because it’s a bit healthier choice, and is stable at high heat levels (read: it doesn’t splatter the way other hot oils do when frying, and it doesn’t stink up your kitchen like vegetable oil).